 Do you need to design your homestead or farm plans?

 Congratulations!
 You have land or space to homestead.
-Whether you want to turn your existing home into an urban to large homestead, you have some planning a head of you.
+Whether you want to turn your existing home into an urban to large homestead, you have some planning ahead of you.
 Growing your own food and keeping animals is hard work but well worth it.
-It’s not as easy as jumping right in, there are important homestead planning which I’ll discuss in this guide.
+It’s not as easy as jumping right in, there is a lot of important homestead planning which I’ll discuss in this guide.

 This post will cover

 - Creating homestead goals

 - Important factors before your design your land